Vaidehi0910/HR-Estimation/README.md

 - A non-contact based system to measure Heart Rate: real-time application using camera
 - Principal: extract heart rate information from facial skin color variation caused by blood circulation
 - Application: monitoring drivers‘ physiological state
+- Contribution: Checks if the person is wearing mask or not.
+If yes, use forehead area, otherwise use forehead + lower face areas to extarct information

 # Methods
-- Detect face, align and get ROI using facial landmarks using mediapipe
+- Detect face and mask, align and get ROI using facial landmarks using mediapipe
 - Apply band pass filter with fl = 0.8 Hz and fh = 3 Hz, which are 48 and 180 bpm respectively
 - Average color value of ROI in each frame is calculate pushed to a data buffer which is 150 in length
 - FFT the data buffer.
 The highest peak is Heart rate